ehernandezvilla/FinalFSNDProject/README.md

-# Flask project for full stack nanodegree certification (ehernandezvilla)
+# Flask project: Flask & Node/React APP with Auth0

 This repository contains a Flask server that serves as the backend API and a React front-end for the web application.